campworkcoeman/campworkcoeman.org/get-involved/staff.md

 * The minimum age accepted is 15; however, it is strongly recommended that those who seek a camp staff position should have previously participated in the Counselors in Training (CIT) Program.
-Boy Scouts of America standards require ages 18 and 21 minimum for some positions.
+Scouting America standards require ages 18 and 21 minimum for some positions.
-* All staff, as a condition of employment, are required to be registered members of the Boy Scouts of America.
+* All staff, as a condition of employment, are required to be registered members of Scouting America.
 * The principles of the Scout Oath and Law must be practiced as a way of life.
 * The staff is expected to set an example of excellence in Scouting, which includes the proper wearing of the Scout uniform.